 GeneCards Summary for INCENP Gene

 INCENP (Inner Centromere Protein) is a Protein Coding gene.
-Diseases associated with INCENP include Roberts Syndrome.
-Among its related pathways are Mitotic Metaphase and Anaphase and Cell cycle_Chromosome condensation in prometaphase.
+Diseases associated with INCENP include Roberts Syndrome and Graham-Little-Piccardi-Lassueur Syndrome.
+Among its related pathways are DNA Damage and Transport of the SLBP independent Mature mRNA.

 UniProtKB/Swiss-Prot for INCENP Gene

 Component of the chromosomal passenger complex (CPC), a complex that acts as a key regulator of mitosis.
 The CPC complex has essential functions at the centromere in ensuring correct chromosome alignment and segregation and is required for chromatin-induced microtubule stabilization and spindle assembly.
 Acts as a scaffold regulating CPC localization and activity.
 The C-terminus associates with AURKB or AURKC, the N-terminus asssociated with BIRC5/survivin and CDCA8/borealin tethers the CPC to the inner centromere, and the microtubule binding activity within the central SAH domain directs AURKB/C toward substrates near microtubules (PubMed:15316025, PubMed:12925766, PubMed:27332895).
 The flexibility of the SAH domain is proposed to allow AURKB/C to follow substrates on dynamic microtubules while ensuring CPC docking to static chromatin (By similarity).
 Activates AURKB and AURKC (PubMed:27332895).
 Required for localization of CBX5 to mitotic centromeres (PubMed:21346195).
 Controls the kinetochore localization of BUB1 (PubMed:16760428).